invae/oscp_field_manual/docs/freedom_of_movement/software/burpsuite.md

 ## macros

-a larger topic
-useful for repeating sequences of commands
+A larger topic, useful for repeating sequences of commands.

 > example use case
 ```